rylamb/Clean_Code_Notes/README.md

 ## Functions <a name="functions"></a>
 1. **Small!**
+    - The smaller the better.
+If possible, try to keep function smaller than four lines.
+At the very least, try to keep the entire function on one screen.

 2. **Do One Thing**
+    - Functions should do one thing.
+They should do it well.
+They should do it only.
+It should be obvious what it does.

 3. **One Level of Abstraction per Function**
+    - Mixing levels of abstraction can be confusing and breaks the principle of "Do One Thing".
+For instance, if a function retrieves an html page, then attempts to parse it, the function is mixing levels of abstraction and should be broken up.

 4. **Switch Statements**
+    - Avoid switch statements where possible.
+However, sometimes a switch statement is unavoidable.
+When a switch statement is unavoidable it is better to try and bury it in an abstract class so it isn't seen or repeated.
+We can accomplish this by using polymorphism that leverages the abstract class.
+Additionally, we can improve clarity of switch statements by use descriptive enums for cases.

 5. **Use Descriptive Names**
+    - Long and descriptive names are better than short and ambiguous ones.
+Be consistent with the phrases that are used so that they tell a story.

 6. **Function Arguments**
+    - The ideal number of arguments is zero.
+Next comes one, followed by two.
+Three arguments should be avoided where possible.
+More than three should require special justification and then probably shouldn't be used anyway.
+    - _**Flag Arguments:**_ Boolean arguments are a poor practice and can easily cause confusion.
+It also immediately declares that a function does more than one thing.
+If possible, functions should be refactored to remove the need for a flag, or at the very least signatures can be overloaded to hide flag arguments.
+    - _**Argument Objects:**_ When functions need to take more than two or three arguments, it is likely that some of those arguments ought to be wrapped in their own class.

 7. **Have No Side Effects**
+    - Side effects are lies that often violate the "Do One Thing" principle.
+For instance, if a function `checkPassword()` internally calls `Session.initialize()`, this is a side effect because at no point was there an indication that a session would be initialized in this function.
+    - _**Output Arguments:**_ Calling `appendFooter(s)` would seem to indicate the we're appending something to `s`, and we can verify this by checking the function signatures, but we shouldn't have to.
+We can make the functionality more obvious by having the function modify the internal state of the class where it resides, i.e. `report.appendFooter()`.

 8. **Command Query Separation**
+    - Functions should either do something or answer something, but not both.
+Either your function should change the state of an object, or it should return some information about that object.

 9. **Prefer Exceptions to Returning Error Codes**
+    - Returning error codes from command functions is a subtle violation of command query separation.
+It promotes commands being used as expressions  in the predicates of _if_ statements, i.e. `if (deletePage(page) == E_OK)`.
+It is better to use exceptions, which allow for the abstraction of error processing code from the happy path code.
+    - _**Extract Try/Catch Blocks:**_ _try/catch_ blocks can be ugly in their own right.
+They can confuse the structure of code and mix error processing with normal processing.
+Where possible, you should extract the bodies of the _try_ and _catch_ blocks out into functions of their own.

 10. **Don't Repeat Yourself**
+    - Avoid duplication of code wherever possible.
+Use polymorphism and design patterns strategically to prevent the need to duplicate code.

 11. **Structured Programming**
+    - To briefly summarize Edsger Dijkstra's rules of structure programming, every function and block within a function should have one entry and one exit.
+This means there should be one _return_ statement, no _break_ or _continue_ statements, and never any _goto_ statements.
+However, it's generally only larger functions where such rules provide significant benefit.
+By keeping functions small, then the occasional _return_, _break_, or _continue_ statement does no harm and can sometimes be more expressive.

 ## Comments <a name="comments"></a>